PySimpleGUI/PySimpleGUI/readme.md

 #### Elem

 Find element object associated with the provided key.
+THIS METHOD IS NO LONGER NEEDED to be called by the user

+You can perform the same operation by writing this statement: element = window[key]

+You can drop the entire "FindElement" function name and use [ ] instead.

+Typically used in combination with a call to element's Update method (or any other element method!): window[key].Update(new_value)

+Versus the "old way"
+window.FindElement(key).Update(new_value)

 This call can be abbreviated to any of these:
 FindElement == Element == Find
-So take your pick as to how much typing you want to do.
 Rememeber that this call will return None if no match is found which may cause your code to crash if not checked for.